cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 These foundations form the basis of informed design, decision-making, and accountability in cloud and cloud native architectures.

 ### Carbon Emissions of the Cloud
-The carbon emissions of Information and Communication Technology (ICT) systems are categorized as and composed of:
+The carbon emissions of Information and Communication Technology (short: ICT) systems are categorized as and composed of:
 - **operational emissions**: the amount of carbon emitted during the operational or in-use phase of an ICT system.
 These emissions are mostly due to burning of fossil fuels to generate the electricity required by these systems.
-- **embodied emissions**: the amount of carbon emitted during the creation and disposal the hardware (HW) and physical components of an ICT system (e.g.: devices, servers, cables, buildings, etc.).
+- **embodied emissions**: the amount of carbon emitted during the creation and disposal the hardware (short: HW) and physical components of an ICT system (e.g.: devices, servers, cables, buildings, etc.).
 Embodied emissions are also referred to as embedded emissions.

 Cloud and cloud native systems are no exception to the foundation of carbon emissions to ensure environmentally sustainable computing as they are firmly under the umbrella of ICT systems.